-VIDEA established as the first global education centre on Vancouver Island, in order to promote greater intercultural understanding and awareness of global issues.
+VIDEA was one of Canada’s original global education centres in order to promote greater intercultural understanding and awareness of global issues.
 Many thanks to founding members including – Howbart Sorensen, Phil Esmonde, David Stott, John Schwandt, Brycina Muuba, Roberto Dosil, Estella Dosil, and Rennie Warburton

 1978 – School Speakers Programme

 18 speakers able to give talks on different countries and issues organized to deliver over 100 school presentations each year!
 VIDEA finds a home!
 For $50 a month, VIDEA managed to aquire a teeny, tiny space from the Victoria Community Action Group in an old building on Fisgard Street.

 1980 – The Cell: A South African Drama Performed

 VIDEA’s performance of “The Cell” led to the formation of the group VSAAC – the Victoria South African Action Coalition – which met regularly to direct campaigns against apartheid.

 The Summit Conference involves different groups of students who play the roles of different countries meeting at a conference table devoted to a specific international development issue.
 VIDEA organized one or two conferences a year and even put together a ‘Guide to the Model Summit Conference’ for other organizations to make use of.

 1982 – Curriculum Development Project Underway

 Together with local social studies teachers, VIDEA was able to produce country kits on five countries; India, Nigeria, Egypt, Figi and Jamaica for use in grades 6-8.
 Further resources and curriculum developed over the coming years on a variety of subjects.